mocha06/sales_tax_calculator_v2/README.md

 ## Usage

+Unfortunately due to time constraints, the main application was not implemented.
+You can see the missing To-Dos [here](#todo)

 ### Command Line Interface

-The application supports CLI input for individual items:
+The application it's finished state was meant to support CLI input for individual items:

 ```bash
 ruby main.rb